AGNES McLAREN EXHIBITION

 50

-• OPENING RECEPTION ATTENDED BY THE SOCIAL ELITE, THE PRESIDENT OF COPIL LAVABRE, CIDFF, AND THE FRIENDS OF THE NEST OF THE AGNES MCLAREN ASSOCIATION
+• OPENING RECEPTION ATTENDED BY DEAN MONDAIN, THE PRESIDENT OF COPIL LAVABRE, THE CIDFF, AND THE AMICALE DU NID OF THE AGNES MCLAREN ASSOCIATION

-Speeches by Michel Mondain, Thierry Lavabre-Bertrand, Aline Faucherre (CIDFF), Françoise Mariotti (Amicale du Nid) and Caroline Debladis (President of the Agnes McLaren Association)
+Remarks by Michel Mondain, Thierry Lavabre-Bertrand, Aline Faucherre (CIDFF), Françoise Mariotti (Amicale du Nid), and Caroline Debladis (President of the Agnes McLaren Association)

-Eight panels recounting the life, work, and devotion of Agnes McLaren to the cause of women in precarious situations.
+8 panels chronicling Agnes McLaren’s life, work, and dedication to the cause of women in vulnerable situations

 • AGNES MCLAREN AWARD ANNOUNCEMENTS